CristinaMoraru/DoViP/docs_make/src/Running_singleworkflow_params.md

   * the path toward the folder with VirSorter2 results that were calculated outside DoViP
   * needed only if `virSorter2_signal=use_external`
 #### `virSorter2_env`
-  * the path toward the conda environment where VirSorter2 is installed
+  * the name of the conda environment where VirSorter2 is installed
   * mandatory parameter if virSorter2 signal is `do`, no default is given, no default is given
 #### `virSorter2DB_p`
   * the path toward the folder with the virSorter2 database